by me, your blogger, Caroline Hatton

 .

 When Don read that last sentence, he humphed, "Gross.
 No one's going to print anything like it."
-Although he never submitted my draft for publication, eight years later (in 2008), my book was published with something very much like it on the first page. :-)
+Although he never submitted my draft for publication, eight years later (in 2008), my book was published with something very much like it

 .

-As for the subtitle, Inside a Drug Scandal, one Friday afternoon in 2007, three months before my book manuscript was to be declared final and sent to the printer, my editor extraordinaire (that's a French word that means that he's a star), Andy Boyles at Boyds Mills Press, e-mailed me about it.
+Inside a Drug Scandal, one Friday afternoon in 2007, three months before my book manuscript was to be declared final and sent to the printer, my editor extraordinaire (that's a French word that means that he's a star), Andy Boyles at Boyds Mills Press, e-mailed me about it.

 .